 You could forgive independent workers for suffering a crisis in business confidence.
-2017 so far has arguably been defined by Brexit uncertainty, changes to IR35 in the public sector and mounting speculation that reform to this confusing tax legislation with reach to the private sector too.
+2017 so far has arguably been defined by Brexit uncertainty, changes to IR35 in the public sector and mounting speculation that reform to this confusing tax legislation will reach the private sector too.

 Just published IPSE research suggests that despite a gradual increase in freelancer and contractor confidence in Q3 compared to Q2, independent workers’ optimism surrounding the economy and their own business remains relatively low.

 Government policy and Brexit impacting confidence.